-Students will complete a comprehensive case study on surgical procedures that are covered in the specific STII chapter.
+Students will complete a comprehensive case study on surgical procedures that are covered in the specific STIII chapter.
 The student will pull together material learned during the previous chapters and use additional resources of reference.
 The paper will reflect the students' ability to apply the principles of surgical case management and perioperative actions.

-The case study form will be found in the STII folder under Procedure Form.
-There will be a total of 6; each will be due by the date of the corresponding chapter test.
+The case study form is in the STII folder under Procedure Form.
+There will be six; each will be due by the date of the corresponding chapter test.